Chi Cheng (musician)

-Chi Ling Dai Cheng (July 15, 1970 – April 13, 2013) was an American musician and poet, best known as the bassist and backing vocalist for the American alternative metal band Deftones.
+Chi Ling Dai Cheng (July 15, 1970 – April 13, 2013) was an American musician and poet, best known as the bassist and backing vocalist for the alternative metal band Deftones.
 He joined the band in 1990, and stayed with them until his career ended in 2008, when he was involved in a serious automobile crash in Santa Clara, California.
-After the crash, he remained in a semi-comatose state before dying of cardiac arrest in April 2013.
-After Cheng's hospitalization, a friend of the band, Sergio Vega, became the band's full-time bassist until 2022, having previously filled in for Cheng.
+Afterwards, he remained in a semi-comatose state before dying of cardiac arrest in April 2013.
+Following Cheng's hospitalization, a friend of the band, Sergio Vega, became the band's full-time bassist, having previously filled in for Cheng.

 Early life

 Cheng was born in July 1970 in Stockton, California, to Jeanne and Yin Yan Cheng.
-His father, a prominent Stockton cardiologist, was a Chinese immigrant while his mother is American.
-Cheng graduated from Tokay High School and attended California State University, Sacramento, enrolling in 1989.
+His father, a prominent Stockton cardiologist, was a Chinese immigrant while his mother is white.
+Cheng graduated from Tokay High School in Lodi, California and attended California State University, Sacramento, enrolling in 1989.
 He worked on campus, wrote poetry, and played with his band Deftones during the course of his education.